Can Digital Wallets Like Cash App, Venmo, and PayPal Be Garnished?

 How Digital Wallet Garnishment Works

 Garnishment statutes in every state allow a judgment creditor to serve a writ on any third party that is indebted to the debtor or holds the debtor’s property.
+Digital wallet providers are subject to these statutes the same way traditional banks are.
 The garnishee must answer the writ by disclosing what it owes or holds.
-Digital wallet providers are subject to these statutes in the same way as traditional banks.

 Upon receiving the writ, the platform freezes the debtor’s account balance up to the amount of the judgment.
 The debtor typically learns about the freeze when a transaction is declined or the account shows a restricted status.
 The platform then files an answer with the court disclosing the amount held.